fpgasystems/fpga-network-stack/README.md

 ### RoCE (RDMA over Converged Ethernet)

+The new RDMA-version (02/2024) is adapted from the one used in Coyote and fully compatible to the RoCE-v2 standard, thus able to communicate to standard NICs (such as i.e. Mellanox-cards).

 #### Load Queue Pair (QP)
 Before any RDMA operations can be executed the Queue Pairs have to established out-of-band (e.g. over TCP/IP) by the hosts.
 The host can the load the QP into the RoCE stack through the `s_axis_qp_interface` and `s_axis_qp_conn_interface` interface.